ctsudev/development_challenge/README.md

-# CTSU Dev Challenge - N°1 : The SubjectApp
+# CTC Dev Challenge - N°1 : The SubjectApp

 Your mission, if you accept, will be to develop a small application named SubjectApp composed of :